andrewarrow/blackhole/README.md

 All of that movement is not part of our 3D world of space and time but it does sit right on top of it!

-I the video Robert Sepehr makes this plea:
+In the video Robert Sepehr makes this plea:

 ```
 "I'm telling every computer scientist, you don't even have the whole